qaalabs/DE5M4/trainer/day1-ex2.md

 One final change:

 "Good news!
-The dashboard has been prioritized for release next week instead of next month.
+The dashboard has been prioritised for release next week instead of next month.
 You need to identify a minimum viable version that can be delivered quickly."

 #### Step 8: Final Design Iteration (5 minutes)